silverstripe/developer-docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 ## Index creation/destruction

-Indexes are generated and removed automatically during a `dev/build`.
-Caution if you're working with large tables and modify an index as the next `dev/build` will `DROP` the index, and then `ADD` it.
+Indexes are generated and removed automatically when building the database.
+Caution if you're working with large tables and modify an index as the next time the database is built it will `DROP` the index, and then `ADD` it.

 ## API documentation